Highway maintenance workers

 Education & Skills

 Data on higher education choices for Highway maintenance workers from The Department of Education and Census Bureau.
-The most common major for Highway maintenance workers is Business but the most specialized major according to RCA in 2023 were Construction.
+The most common major for Highway maintenance workers is Business but the most specialized major according to RCA in 2024 were Agriculture.

 Among the necessary skills for Highway maintenance workers, Operation and Control stands, but the revealed comparative advantage (RCA) shows that Highway maintenance workers need more than the average amount of Operation and Control.